Michael-Millard/MillHandDetector/README.md

 ## Dataset

 This project uses the "Hand Detection Dataset (VOC/YOLO Format)" by Nouman Ahsan, available on Kaggle: [Hand Detection Dataset](https://www.kaggle.com/datasets/nomihsa965/hand-detection-dataset-vocyolo-format?resource=download).
 The dataset contains labeled images for training, validation, and testing in YOLO format.
+A big thanks to Nouman for creating the dataset!
 The format of the data was modified to match the expected YOLO dataset structure.

 ## Repository Layout